Last Updated on September 12, 2020 by queenie mak

 - Use a pack that is large enough for your belongings but small enough for airplane overhead cabin – you will save money from checking in luggage, and save time from waiting for your luggage when you arrive at your destination.
 And you will never lose your bag!
 But check the size and weight restrictions for carry-on luggage to avoid additional fees.
 I’ve used my Osprey Talon 33L for more than seven years, and I love it!

-- Don’t over pack, bring only a few days worth of clothing – but chances are, you will still overpack.
-This takes practice
+- Don’t overpack, bring only 3 to 4 sets of clothing – but chances are, you will still overpack.

 - Bring 3 – 4 sets of clothing that is easy to mix and match